- Find meetings near you

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

-Delirium tremens treatment requires a hospital stay.
-During this time, your healthcare provider routinely checks your electrolytes, blood serum levels, body fluids, and vital signs (e.g., pulse, blood pressure, breathing rate, and body temperature).4
+Treatment for delirium tremens requires a hospital stay, so your healthcare provider can routinely check your electrolytes, blood serum levels, body fluids, and vital signs.

-While in the hospital, you may be prescribed medication to treat your symptoms, relieve any tremors or seizures, keep you calm and treat any co-occurring medical conditions.4
+Medications may be prescribed to treat your symptoms, relieve tremors or seizures, keep you calm and treat co-occurring medical conditions.

 Medications

-Benzodiazepines such as diazepam (Valium), lorazepam (Ativan), and chlordiazepoxide (Librium) are the typical course of treatment.
-Benzodiazepine treatment has drastically reduced mortality rates from delirium tremens.3
+Benzodiazepines such as diazepam (Valium), lorazepam (Ativan), and chlordiazepoxide (Librium) are typically used, which can drastically reduce mortality rates.

-Treatment can be administered on a fixed schedule (i.e., at the same time every day) or a symptom-triggered regimen (i.e., when you experience a specific symptom), and it is typically given intravenously.
-Symptom-triggered regimens usually require the least amount of medication and the shortest duration of treatment.
+Treatment can be administered at the same time every day or a symptom-triggered regimen, such as when you experience a specific symptom.
+The medications are typically given intravenously.
+Symptom-triggered regimens usually require the least amount of medication and have the shortest duration of treatment.
 There is no standard dosage requirement as it can vary from person to person.

 Some patients with severe delirium tremens symptoms may not respond to benzodiazepines.
-In these cases, barbiturates, such as phenobarbital, may also be prescribed.
-Propofol is also sometimes used with benzodiazepines, but only during mechanical ventilation.5
+In these cases, barbiturates, such as phenobarbital, may be prescribed.
+Propofol is also sometimes used with benzodiazepines, but only during mechanical ventilation.

 Aftercare and Long-Term Treatment

 Long-term treatment is recommended after you recover from delirium tremens and are released from the hospital.
-Some post-withdrawal symptoms such as mood swings, drowsiness, and insomnia, can last for a year or longer.
-You may benefit from counseling or medications to help ease these symptoms if they occur.4
+Some post-withdrawal symptoms, such as mood swings, drowsiness, and insomnia, can last for a year or longer.
+You may benefit from counseling or medications to help ease these symptoms.

-Addiction treatment can help you maintain abstinence from alcohol and prevent relapse.
-Some treatment options you may consider include:4
+Addiction treatment can help you maintain abstinence and prevent relapse.
+Some treatment options you may consider include:

 - Inpatient rehabilitation